This web page contains information and links to the resources needed for students attending Whitman College for the first time in Fall 2014.

 - An analysis of how those credits apply toward the Whitman distribution requirements.

-Students with Running Start credit must declare option 1 or 2 during initial registration using the Running Start Options Selection Form that will then be available.
-Students will be given the opportunity to reconsider their decisions at the end of the second semester of coursework by submitting such changes in writing to the Registrar’s Office.
-Should option 2 be chosen at this point, General Studies 145 and 146 must be completed within the next two semesters of enrollment at Whitman.
-This rule will apply to those who previously planned to keep 58 or more credits.
+Students with Running Start credit will be provided a Running Start Options Selection Form and must declare Option 1 or 2 during initial registration.
+Students will be given the opportunity to reconsider their decisions at the end of the second semester of coursework by submitting such changes in writing to the Registrar's Office.
+Should Option 2 be chosen at this point, General Studies 145 and 146 must be completed within the next two semesters of enrollment at Whitman.

 The following link takes you to the web page with all the detailed information concerning the Registration Process for incoming students at Whitman College.

 This link takes you to a web page that has answers to some Common Questions asked by students who will be attending Whitman College for the first time.